 These portrait photography tips will elevate the results you get with your portrait photos and they are very easy to try.
-This page is the original post and gives you access to many more specific topics on shooting portraits.
+This page is updated from the original post and also gives you links on this website to many more specific topics on shooting portraits.
 Read it to the end and then you can explore any related topic in more depth.

 This first section is very simple.
 It covers posing tips relating to body position, background choice, and clothing for individual portraits.

 Then there are dozens of links to articles on posing tips and ideas for families, babies and children.
 After the links, the second part of the article give tips on finding and working with a model to get the best results in your portrait photography.